teotm/haxeflixel-setup-guide/README.md

 ![Haha funi gif](https://media.discordapp.net/attachments/779638570226810900/892839578145267752/caption.gif)

+# Optional
-# You can also install [Visual Studio Code](https://code.visualstudio.com/download) and download extensions to it (not required)
+- You can also install [Visual Studio Code](https://code.visualstudio.com/download) with extensions
 - Here is [Visual Studio Code](https://code.visualstudio.com/download) extensions installation guide **(Visual Studio 2019 and Visual Studio Code are not the same)**, it makes coding easier:
 - 1. Open Visual Studio Code (doesn't matter i you open a file using it or not)
 - 2. While having [Visual Studio Code](https://code.visualstudio.com/download) opened, click this button at the left ![image](https://user-images.githubusercontent.com/84466597/135144105-66e2d630-aa99-4fbe-a417-8c8fc4e320a6.png)